Daniel Miller (anthropologist): Anthropological position

 Since the early 2000s, Miller has been researching the effects of new social media on society.
 Several of his most recent books explore topics such as cell phones, Facebook and transnational families.
 Together with presenting a theoretical framework for studying social networking sites, his latest work has proposed new concepts such as of 'polymedia' and 'Scalable Sociality' as analytical tools for examining the consequences of a situation where individuals configure and are held responsible for their choice of media, while access and cost recede as factors.

 In 2009, Miller created a new Master's programme in Digital anthropology at the Anthropology Department of University College London.
 Before establishing a new master's programme in digital anthropology, Miller worked with Haidy Geismar who is also an anthropologist, on the examination of the project.
 In 2012, Miller launched a five-year project called 'Why We Post', to examine the global impact of new social media.
 The study was based on ethnographic data collected through the course of 15 months in China, India, Turkey, Italy, United Kingdom, Trinidad, Chile and Brazil.
 The project was funded by the European Research Council.
 The project published eleven Open Access volumes with UCL Press.
 The Why We Post monographs are published in the languages of their respective fieldsites.
 In addition, a free online course (MOOC) is available on FutureLearn.
 The course is also available in Chinese, Portuguese, Hindi, Tamil, Italian, Turkish, and Spanish on UCLeXtend.
 In addition a website containing key discoveries, stories and over 100 films is available in the same 8 languages.
+The book series had had over one million downloads.

-In 2017 Miller launched a second five-year project, The Anthropology of Smartphones and Smart Ageing (ASSA), which consists of ten simultaneous ethnographies in Brazil, Cameroon, Chile, China, Japan, Al-Quds (East Jerusalem), Ireland, Italy and Uganda.
+From 2017-2022 Miller directed a second five-year project, The Anthropology of Smartphones and Smart Ageing (ASSA), which consisted of ten simultaneous ethnographies in Brazil, Cameroon, Chile, China, Japan, Al-Quds (East Jerusalem), Ireland, Italy and Uganda.
 This project demonstrates how smartphones have developed beyond a youth technology, by focusing on usage by people in mid-life.
+It argued that the smartphone is more a place within which we now live `The Transportal Home’ than just a communication device.
 It also considers cheaper alternatives to mHealth through using everyday apps for health purposes and making these more sensitive to social and cultural contexts.
-A general book called The Global Smartphone was published in 2021.
-Currently, the ASSA team are also completing ten ethnographic monographs on the subject of ageing with smartphones.
+A general comparative book called The Global Smartphone was published in 2021.
+Monographs on the fieldsites are currently being published.
 Additional publications will focus on their research concerning mHealth.